How skilled are you actually? – Cleverclip’s “Road to Perfection”Read More

 The rise in social media use in the dissemination of information means that information is passed to different viewers, and Infographics assist the viewers in understanding research and different studies under a few minutes.

-Infographics were created as a way to pass the information required easily to the users or even people with interests in this information.
+Infographics were created as a way to pass the information required easily to the users.
 Other terms used to describe Infographics are; data visualization, information design, and visual content.

 What is an Infographic then?

 Dictionary.com defines Infographics as the visual presentation of information in the form of a chart, graph, or other image accompanied by minimal text, intended to give an easily understood overview, often a complex subject’.
 What this means is that Infographics assist its users in understanding complex data using images with very small amounts of texts.

 We have been exposed to them in our daily lives from visits to doctor’s offices to classrooms, and laboratories.
 Infographics hold the viewer’s attention and don’t let it go until the information it contains has been passed.
 The different types of Infographics are suitable for various uses.
 These include;